cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter5.typ

 $ Kappa = 1/3 (C_11 + 2C_12); " "a = 1/3(C_11 - C_12); " "mu = C_44. $<eq:cubic_const_tranf>

 Each of these variables corresponds to a stability condition from @eq:restrictions_cubic_solids, redefined here as standalone positive quantities.
 The factor of $(1/3)$ was introduced to make the resulting elastic constant matrix more directly comparable to the isotropic case.
+Note that $Kappa$ is not the bulk modulus.
+It is just a new variable introduced to simplify the inverse problem.
 With these new variables, the elastic constant matrix for a cubic solid can be rewritten as follows:

 $ arrow.l.r(C) = mat(
   Kappa + 2a, Kappa - a, Kappa - a, 0, 0, 0;